briancribb/strpg-hero-source/_includes/packages-weapons.md

 	<div class="card-header h4 font-weight-normal bg-primary"><span class="float-left">Phasers</span><i class="fa fa-chevron-right float-right trans-all-short"></i></div>
 </div>
 <div id="phasers" class="collapse">
 	<p>Phasers are more advanced than lasers, sporting lots of nifty settings.
 Because they're relatively new at the time of our campaign, they are primarily carried by Starfleet personnel.
-Black market knock-offs are available in the Triangle, but they're expensive and not quite as good as the official Starfleet model.</p>
+Black market knock-offs are available in the Triangle, but they're expensive and not quite as good as the official Starfleet model. <em>(For game purposes, knock-off hand phasers won't have the Disintigrate setting and the Stun setting will be one Damage Class lower.)</em></p>
 	<div class="alert alert-info" role="alert">
 		Although phasers can be used as weapons of war, they are designed primarily for stunning targets.
 A phaser set to stun can fire more shots before running out than any other sidearm.
 	</div>